-EC 200-262.4; (BP 0410)
+5 CCR 4900-4965; EC 200-262.4; (BP 0410)

-The Madera Unified School District is committed to providing a safe school environment where all individuals in education are afforded equal access and opportunities.
-The District's academic and other educational support programs, services and activities must be free from discrimination, harassment, intimidation, and bullying of any individual based on the person's actual or perceived race, color, ancestry, national origin, immigration status, ethnic group identification, age, religion, political affiliation, marital or parental status, military or veteran status, pregnancy and related conditions, physical or mental disability, genetic information, sex, sexual orientation, gender, gender identity, or gender expression; or association with a person or group with one or more of these actual or perceived characteristics.
+The Madera Unified School District is committed to providing equal opportunity for all individuals in district programs and activities.
+District programs, activities, and practices shall be free from unlawful discrimination, including discrimination against an individual or group based on actual or perceived race, color, ancestry, nationality, national origin, immigration status, ethnic group identification, ethnicity, age, religion, political affiliations, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, or genetic information; or association with a person or group with one or more of these actual or perceived characteristics.

+All individuals shall be treated equitably in the receipt of district and school services.
 The District assures that lack of English language skills will not be a barrier to admission or participation in District programs.
-District programs and facilities, viewed in their entirety, must comply with the Americans with Disabilities Act (ADA) and any implementing standards and/or regulations.
+District programs and facilities, viewed in their entirety, shall be in compliance with the Americans with Disabilities Act (ADA) and any implementing standards and/or regulations.
+The Superintendent or designee shall ensure that the District provides appropriate auxiliary aids and services when necessary to afford individuals with disabilities equal opportunity to participate in or enjoy the benefits of a service, program, or activity.
 Complaints of unlawful discrimination are investigated and resolved through the Uniform Complaint Procedures, as described in this section.